top of page

 Sustainability in Historic Building Renovation

 Restoring and repurposing period properties is inherently sustainable, as it preserves embodied carbon (the CO₂ emitted during original construction).
-At Jessica Lightbody Design Surrey, we take great care to:
+At Jessica Lightbody Design Jersey, we take great care to:

 • Retain and repair original materials like stone, timber, and brick rather than replacing them.